fdcastel/cf-ddns/cf-ddns-sync.spec.md

 In verbose mode, the script should display the verbose message `Got IPv4 address '$PUBLIC_IPV4_ADDRESS'.` immediately after executing the `dig` command.

-If the `dig` command returns an empty response in any scenario, the script should write `ERROR: Cannot get public IPv4 address.` to `stderr` and exit immediately with a status code of `1`.
+If the `dig` command for a given network interface returns an empty response that network interface must be ignored.

+If no public IPv4 address could be obtained from any interface, the script should write `ERROR: Cannot get public IPv4 address.` to `stderr` and exit immediately with a status code of `1`.